zjwang11/IR2PW/README.md

 # ir2pw (with interface to QE, VASP)
 to compute irreducible representations with interface to plane-wave (PW) DFT packages.

-src_ir2pw_QE.tar.gz  :interface to the Quantuam-Express DFT package.</br>
+src_ir2pw_QE.tar.gz  :interface to the Quantum-Espresso package.</br>
 required files: nscf_b.out and "output" directory